 I had trouble relating and connecting to poetry.
-It seemed off putting and too difficult.
-But then I realized that poetry is very personal and getting to know the poet helps to view in the poetry in a whole new light.
+It seemed off-putting and too difficult.
+But then I realized that poetry is very personal and getting to know the poet helps to view the poetry in a whole new light.
 I really find that I connect more with poetry once I get to know them a little.
 These are the books that helped me learn about poets and their poetry.

 Poets and Their Poetry Books for Kids

 16 Words: Williams Carlos Williams & “The Red Wheelbarrow” by Lisa Rogers, illustrated by Chuck Groenick

 There was so much that I misunderstood about William Carlos Williams before I read this sensitive and wonderful picture book by Wellesley librarian and author Lisa Rogers.
 I only knew his “eating the plums in the icebox poem” and I thought of him as that poet with the two same names: Williams Williams (if you remove his middle name).
 But Lisa Roger’s book showed me an entirely different side of a kind and gentle local doctor who looked after his neighbors in big and little ways.
 He noticed details of what affected their lives.
 His red wheelbarrow poem is a testament to his neighbor’s industry and value as a member of his family and of the community.
 This picture book made me love William Carlos Williams, the poet who scribbled poems on his prescription pads.
 Perhaps he became a doctor for a reliable career, rather than try to make a living as a poet.
 But I can view him in my mind’s eye squeezing in time to jot down the poems as they bubbled up in his brain.
 Perhaps the humanity of his poetry stems from his work as a small-town doctor?
 This is one of my favorite picture books from 2019. [picture book, ages 4 and up]